 How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 Do you have teams working in both Jira and GitLab simultaneously?
 How do you keep up with changes from end-to-end?
 If you find the manual process of copying updates back and forth tedious, you’re not alone.
-Many development teams struggle with the disconnect between their GitLab code repositories and Jira project management boards.
+Many development teams struggle with the disconnect between their GitLab and Jira projects.
 So here’s one solution to help you keep them both in sync continually in real-time.

 This article will show you how anyone can set up a secure, reliable 2-way integration between GitLab and Jira with automated updates in just 10-15 minutes.
 No code, no scripting, no troubleshooting or keeping up with API changes.
 Unito takes care of all that for you with a fully configurable, no-code solution that automatically populates itself with your fields from GitLab and Jira.
 The platform is SOC 2 Type II Compliant and Unito never stores user data.
 It is simply a bridge between projects that allows your key issue details to sync bi-directionally.